 Decisions must be specific to the country or area where the introduction is being considered.
 In a high endemicity area, the dilutional effects are likely to be important.
-If PQ is given as part of clinical treatment in a low endemicity area, what might be important is whether most people with parasitaemia are likely to be seen at clinic.
-Thus the evidence presented in this review is likely to be used to lead to different decisions depending on a variety of epidemiological, malarial and logistic factors.
+If PQ is given as part of clinical treatment in a low endemicity area, what might be important is whether most people with parasitaemia are likely to be treated.
+Thus the evidence presented in this Cochrane Review is likely to be used to lead to different decisions depending on a variety of epidemiological and logistical factors.

-Whilst harm at the currently recommended dose of 0.25 mg/ kg is likely to be much less than at higher doses, these trials are insufficient to evaluate whether the drug is safe (for widespread use) at any dose.
+Whilst harm at the currently recommended dose of 0.25 mg/ kg is likely to be much less than at higher doses, these trials are insufficient to evaluate whether the drug is safe (particularly for people with G6PD deficiency) at any dose.